apullin/layout_format/doc/layout_proposal.md

 ## Example Usage

-Tools will be writen mostly or entirely in Python, for ease and portability.
+Tools will be written mostly or entirely in Python, for ease and portability.

 ## Solution Methods